Lazy loading CSS background images for better website loading performance

 The solution

 The solution should be fully automated.
-We want to just set the attribute data-background-image="URL to the image here" on the HTML element or directly in the CSS.
+We want to just set the attribute data-background-image="URL to the image here"

 Let’s then set up our goals:

-1. Set the background through data-background-image="URL to the image here" or directly in the CSS.
+data-background-image="URL to the image here"

-3. When the Intersection Observer API is not supported then simply load all background images.
+event.
+At this point, the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, or subframes to finish loading. - When the Intersection Observer API is not supported then simply load all background images.
 Note that polyfill for Intersection Observer is available for the browser that doesn’t support it, but for our simplification here we’ll skip this part and just allow the browser to load all background images.

 Workable example